jbyrdrh/splunk-install-example/README.md

 1. A single Ansible Automation Controller is sufficient for this demo.

-2. git clone this project:
+2. First, feel free to git clone this project:

 ~~~
 git clone https://github.com/jbyrdrh/splunk-install-example.git